Is Medicare Advantage Steering You to Inferior Facilities?

 Read moreIf you have Medicare Parts A and B, you can join a Medicare Advantage plan.
 Under Medicare Advantage beneficiaries may choose...

-Read moreYou generally must be enrolled in Medicare Part A and Part B before you can enroll in a Medicare Advantage plan.
-If you want...
+Read moreYou generally must be enrolled in Medicare Parts A and Part B before you can enroll in a Medicare Advantage plan.
+To join a M...

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.